For Parents

 Practical tips for distinguishing a migraine from a tension-type headache

-To distinguish whether your child has a tension-type headache or a migraine, the “bounce test“ can be helpful.
-If your child’s headache gets stronger when they bounce up and down, this indicates they are having a migraine attack.
-If the headache does not get worse (or only gets slightly worse) when bouncing, then it could be a tension-type headache.
+To distinguish whether your child has a tension-type headache or a migraine, using the “bounce test” may help.
+If your child’s headache gets much stronger when they jump up and down, this suggests they are probably having a migraine episode.
+If the headache does not get worse (or only gets slightly worse) when bouncing, then it may be a tension-type headache.

-1. To make a diagnosis, it is essential to see a doctor.
+To make a formal headache diagnosis, it is essential that your child sees a medical professional.

-The treatments of acute tension-type headaches and migraine attacks differ significantly.
+The ways that we treat and manage tension-type headaches and migraine differ significantly.

 Tension-type headaches are often mild to moderate in intensity.
 Even though they are uncomfortable, you can still do normal activities.
-Studies have shown that distraction, physical activity, and relaxation help relieve tension-type headaches.
-Medication, however, should not be taken.
+Research studies have shown that distraction, physical activity, and relaxation can help relieve tension-type headaches.
+Medication, however, should not be overused.

-To learn how you can support your child during tension-type headaches, refer to the “Supporting your child” section.
+More information about how you can support your child during tension-type headaches can be found in the “Supporting your child” section above.

-Migraine attacks are usually accompanied by very severe headaches and other symptoms, such as nausea and sensitivity to light and sound.
-During a migraine attack, children usually want to rest.
-Medication can quickly interrupt a migraine attack.
-Ibuprofen is the recommended medication of choice.
-However a doctor must determine which medication is right for your child.
+Migraine episodes are usually accompanied by severe head pain as well as other symptoms, such as nausea and sensitivity to light and sound.
+During a migraine, children usually want to rest.
+Often, taking medication at the first sign of a migraine episode can quickly interrupt a migraine.
+However, a medical professional must determine which medication is right for your child to take.
 Medications should always be taken as prescribed by a doctor, the correct dose at the right time.
-After taking the medication, your child should rest.
-The effects will start about 30 minutes after taking the medication, and then your child can resume his or her daily routine.
+After taking the medication, your child should rest until the medication has taken effect.
+Then, your child can resume their typical routine.

-You can learn other ways to support your child in the “Supporting your child” section
+More information about how you can support your child during migraine headaches can be found in the “Supporting your child” section above.

 Medication overuse headache

-If a child takes pain medication too often, a “medication-induced headache” may develop where taking pain medication actually makes the headache worse.
+Taking pain medication too often can cause a “medication-induced headache” to develop, where taking pain medication actually makes the headaches worse and more persistent.

-In adults, taking pain medication for more than 15 days a month can cause a medication-induced headache.
-In children, even less than that may be too many!
+For example, in adults, taking medication for headaches for more than 15 days per month can cause a medication-induced headache.
+In young people, even less than that could have the same effect.

-There is only one thing that can be done about medication-induced headache: you must abstain completely from pain medication.
-In most cases, this requires the support of pain experts.
+There is only one thing that can be done about medication-induced headache: you must completely discontinue taking pain medication.
+In many cases, this requires the support of medical experts.

-The tension-type headache pages for children can be found here:
+The tension-type headache pages for youth can be found here:

-The migraine pages for children can be found here:
+The migraine pages for youth can be found here:

-There are several ways you can help your child deal with headaches.
+There are several ways you can help your child manage their headaches.

 • Distraction is particularly helpful for tension-type headaches.
 This is because the brain’s perception of pain can be altered.
 Distraction draws attention away from the pain, activating other areas of the brain instead.
 As a result, your child perceives their pain less strongly!

 • Of course, your child can distract himself on his own.
-Sometimes, however, it can be very helpful if parents provide the distraction.
+Sometimes, however, it can be helpful if others provide the distraction.

-• We have compiled various child-friendly distraction options:
+• We have compiled various youth-friendly options for distraction:

-• Purposeful relaxation also helps with tension-type headaches.
-Simple breathing exercises, preferably in the fresh air, can induce shortterm relaxation.
+• Purposeful relaxation can also help with tension-type headaches.
+Simple breathing exercises, preferably in the fresh air, can create short-term feelings of relaxation and reduce muscle tension.

-• Try this breathing exercise together with your child.
+• You can try this breathing exercise together with your child.

-• Yoga and progressive muscle relaxation are exercises that reduce tension.
+• Yoga and progressive muscle relaxation are other kinds of relaxation exercises that can help to reduce tension.

-• During acute tension-type headaches, your child can still exercise and play sports!
-These can help the headache go away quickly.
+• During tension-type headaches, your child can still exercise and play sports!
+These can actually help the headache to resolve.

-• It is not necessary to take headache medication for tension-type headaches!
-Medications do not help any better than the strategies mentioned above; in fact, they can lead to more headaches if taken too often!
-Then you risk the danger of developing a medication-induced headache.
+• It is not always necessary to take medication for tension-type headaches, as they do not typically help more than the strategies described above; in fact, they can lead to more headaches if they are taken too often!

-• Strategies to alleviate tension-type headaches are summarized in the PDF file for parents.
+• Strategies to alleviate tension-type headaches are summarized in Caregiver Resource below.

-• If your child has a migraine attack, he or she should take the appropriate dose of pain medication prescribed by the doctor early.
+• If your child has a migraine, they should take the appropriate dose of medication prescribed by their medical provider as soon as possible.

 • If your child is unsure whether the headache is a migraine attack, the bounce test is a good way to find out.

-• Your child should always have their prescribed pain medication with them so they can take it when they need it, such as when they are at school.
+• Your child should always have their prescribed migraine medication with them so they can take it whenever they need it, including when they are at school.

-The strategies to alleviate migraines are also summarized in the PDF file for parents.
+Strategies to alleviate migraines are summarized in Caregiver Resource below.

-Strategies to use when both types of headaches are present
+Strategies when both types of headaches are present

-• If your child has tension-type headaches and migraines, it is important to tell the two types of headaches apart because they are treated differently!
-To learn how to tell the two types of headaches apart, see the “Headache types” tab.
+• If your child has tension-type headaches and migraines, it is important to know how to tell the two types of headaches apart because they are treated differently!
+To review how to do this, see the “Headache types” section above.

-• How acute tension-type headaches and migraine attacks are treated is explained in the sections on each type of headache.
+• We explain how to treat tension-type headaches and migraines in the sections describing each type of headache.

-• Any diagnosis(es) should be made by a doctor.
-But you can collect important information in a headache diary even before you see your doctor!
+• Remember: Any formal headache diagnosis(es) should be made by a medical professional.
+But caregivers can help their child collect important information in a headache diary even before your medical appointment!

-Important: if your child’s headaches change in frequency or severity, be sure to see a doctor again.
-You can find children’s headache experts local to Germany here:
+Important: If your child’s headaches change in frequency or severity, be sure to follow-up with their medical provider again.
+You can find pediatric headache experts local to your area here:

 Preventing headaches

 There are many ways to reduce the frequency and severity of headaches.
-These strategies can help prevent both tension-type headaches and migraines.
+These strategies can help prevent both the recurrence of tension-type headaches and migraines.

-In addition, these strategies may even help prevent headaches from occurring altogether, and they generally contribute to better health for your child.
-You can support your child in integrating these measures into everyday life.
+In addition, these strategies may even help prevent headaches from developing altogether and they generally contribute to better health for your child.
+You can support your child in integrating these strategies into everyday life.

-• Exercise and sport reduce the severity and frequency of tension-type headaches and migraine attacks.
-Doing regular exercise and playing sports also improves mental health and reduces stress.
-In addition, getting better sleep has a positive effect on pain.
+• Doing regular exercise and playing sports also improves mental health and reduces stress.

 • You can find some exercise ideas here:

-• Motivate your child to incorporate more exercise into their daily routine.
-Maybe he or she can walk to school or ride a bike?
-Regular exercise in the fresh air has enormous health benefits.
+• According to a study by the Robert Koch Institute, only 26% of children and adolescents get enough exercise (60 minutes a day).
+You can motivate your child to incorporate exercise into their daily routine.
+Maybe they can walk to school or ride a bike.
+Regular exercise in the fresh air has enormous general health benefits.

 Stress reduction and relaxation